-The final production will be filmed and presented online.
+The final production will be filmed and presented online March 26- 28.

-Due to increased costs and restrictions associated with COVID-19 we’ve had to raise the tuition price for this production.
+Due to increased costs and restrictions associated with COVID-19 we have had to raise the tuition price for this production.
 We encourage anyone who needs tuition assistance to apply.

-Tuition Assistance: If you need financial assistance, please submit an application to our main office before callbacks on October 10 Due to processing time we are unable to consider tuition assistance if you wait until the parent meeting to apply.
+Tuition Assistance: If you need financial assistance, please submit an application to our main office before callbacks on February 1.
+Due to processing time, we are unable to consider tuition assistance if you wait until the parent meeting to apply.
 Applying for tuition assistance does not impact casting decisions.

 Withdrawal from Production: There are no refunds.